bmanojlovic/rpi-cross-compile/README.md

 Required packages for debian based distros (not tested totally yet, do not use it on debian yet):

     sudo apt-get install debootstrap qemu-user qemu-user-static wget git

+In case you are using 64bit environment (prefered) you must install next packages
+    sudo apt-get install libc6-i386 lib32stdc++6